-Any default in payment in respect of its team's participation in a previous Competition, shall render that Nation liable to have its entry refused for any future Competitions until such payment shall have been made in full.
+Any default in payment in respect of its team's participation in a previous Competition, shall render that National Association liable to have its entry refused for any future Competitions until any outstanding payment has been paid in full.

 58. FAILURE TO ABIDE BY THE RULES AND REGULATIONS